saifalfalah/react-handbook/content/javascript-promises/index.md

 ## Handling errors

-In the example, in the previous section, we had a `catch` that was appended to the chain of promises.
+In the above example, in the previous section, we had a `catch` that was appended to the chain of promises.

 When anything in the chain of promises fails and raises an error or rejects the promise, the control goes to the nearest `catch()` statement down the chain.